Bigfoot71/PixelForge/README.md

 PixelForge is a lightweight software rendering library written in standard C99, designed for versatile rendering without any external dependencies beyond the C standard library.

+**Note**: For simplicity and broad platform compatibility, the library does not utilize SIMD operations or internal multithreading management _(except for the optional OpenMP support)_.
+However, depending on your compiler, the library supports the ability to use one rendering context per thread.

 ## Features

 - **OpenGL-Like API**: PixelForge offers an API reminiscent of OpenGL 1, facilitating easy adoption for those familiar with OpenGL.